+Figure 1. placement of St Ann’s allotments within St Ann’s, Nottingham adapted from OpenStreetMap

-To explore the proposed benefits of allotments, the current study focused on the experiences of allotment holders and volunteers based at St Ann’s allotments.
-This allotment site is situated within the inner-city suburb of St Anns, Nottingham, an area placed within the most deprived decile of the indices of multiple deprivation (Consumer Data Research Centre, 2023; Renewal Trust, 2023).
-Spanning over 75 acres with 670 plots and a history tracing back to the early 18th century, St Ann’s allotments is one of the largest and oldest allotment sites globally.
+To explore the proposed benefits of allotments, the current study focused on the experiences of allotment holders.
+This allotment site is situated within the inner-city suburb of St Anns, Nottingham (see figure 1), an area placed within the most deprived decile of the indices of multiple deprivation (Consumer Data Research Centre, 2023; Renewal Trust, 2023).
+Spanning over 75 acres with 670 plots and a history tracing back to the 1830s, St Ann’s allotments is one of the largest and oldest allotment sites globally (Renewal Trust, 2023).
 The rich history of the site earned it Grade Two status from English Heritage, which highlights the special status of this allotment site.

+Plots at St Ann’s allotments can be rented by residents local to Nottingham from £125 per year with most plots being separated from one another by 6-foot-high hedges.
+The site is managed by a dedicated team of staff and supported by volunteers who complete tasks such as clearing disused plots, site maintenance and supporting community events.
 The community coordinators at St Ann’s allotments work to ensure that St Ann’s residents are represented on the site through employing people from the local area as well as bringing the community together through events and workshops aimed at improving health, wellbeing and social connection (Renewal Trust, 2023).
-St Ann’s allotments strikes a balance between providing appropriate high-quality greenspace in line with the needs of residents while preventing displacement and therefore it was a suitable research site to explore the experience of allotment gardening for individuals from low-income areas.
+St Ann’s allotments strike a balance between providing appropriate high-quality greenspace in line with the needs of residents while preventing displacement and therefore it was a suitable research site to investigate the question: What are the experiences of allotment gardening for individuals living in low-income areas?

 Method

-This study utilised ethnographic methods to gain in-depth insight into the experiences of allotment gardeners at St Ann’s allotments.
-Within an ethnographic approach a variety of methods such as interviewing, observation, and reviewing personal documents are used to understand the actions and experiences of individuals (Savage, 2000; Brewer, 2000; Gobo & Machiniak, 2016).
+This study utilised ethnography to gain in-depth insight into the experiences of allotment gardeners at St Ann’s allotments.
+In ethnography a variety of methods such as interviewing, observation, photography and field noting are used to understand the actions and experiences of individuals (Gobo & Machiniak, 2016).
 Consequently, the researcher plays an active role in the research and spends extensive time within the field overtly or covertly participating in the activities and daily lives of the participants (Atkinson, 2007).
+The use of ethnography in this project allowed for the lead researcher to build a strong level of rapport with tenants, staff and volunteers on site which may not have been possible through typical recruitment.
+This allowed the first author to become a part of the community, gain a first-hand account of the culture of St Ann’s allotments and place the participants’ experiences in context.

 Data collection